 So from this, we can say that there is a difference between the intended purpose of a company i.e. its mission statement or corporate purpose, and its actual purpose i.e. how it operates in reality.
 Let’s call this ‘vertical alignment’.
 If you are a finance professional seeking to create positive change from within your industry, then closing the gap between the intended and actual purposes of your organisation is the primary work to be done.

 But there’s another dimension, too.
 Purpose is not just limited to the organisation as a whole.
 Purpose can be found at the scale of the individual, team, organisation, industry and society.
 It’s important for purpose to be aligned across these nested levels too – let’s call this ‘horizontal alignment’.

 The purpose of an individual, their organisation and their industry won’t be exactly the same, but they must be congruent with one another.
 When they aren’t, problems arise – for individuals, organisations, the industry and society.
 Many of us have experienced this when our personal sense of purpose doesn’t align with how our organisational structures or culture encourage us to act.
 This can lead to dissatisfaction and demotivation for us as individuals, low staff morale and high turnover for our organisations and lack of public trust at the industry level.
 At the societal level, this leads to undesirable social and environmental outcomes such as financial exclusion and financing environmental degradation.

 PURPOSE IN PRACTICE

-To explore vertical and horizontal alignment in combination, we can look at the example of a sales manager in the current account business at a large retail bank.
+To explore vertical and horizontal alignment in combination, we can look at the example of a relationship manager at a large retail bank.